Searching the Roll of Attorneys

 Name changes.
 Some attorneys have changed their names since they were first licensed in Indiana, most commonly due to marriage.
 The Roll of Attorneys search accounts for this.
 For example, if you're searching for an attorney named Sandy Day, but she's changed her name to Sandy O'Connor, you'll still be able to find her.
 When you search for her by last name "Day" she will appear in the results as "Sandy Day," and her name will appear in italics.
 When you click on her record, her name will appear as "Sandy O'Connor" with a note about her previous name.

-Every attorney licensed in Indiana is assigned a bar number that they carry with them throughout their careers.
+Every attorney licensed in Indiana is assigned an attorney number that they carry with them throughout their careers.
 The attorney number format includes a sequence number, a dash, and a two-digit county number.
-The county in an attorney's bar number corresponds to the county in which the attorney resided when admitted to the bar.
+The county in an attorney number corresponds to the county in which the attorney resided when admitted to the bar.

 Examples of attorney numbers include: